francisco-rodriguez-cuenca/phd/PublishingResearchResults/1_Introduction/2_Correction_CorrectIntroduction.md

 1. __Establishing the topic area__ -> weak / empty

 The conversion of AC to DC power by electronic converters introduces various issues affecting power quality.
-These issues include harmonic distortions, voltage fluctuations, poor power factor, voltage imbalances, electromagnetic interference, and resonance problems.
-These power quality problems occur at the "point of common coupling" (PCC), where multiple electrical circuits connect, ultimately leading to a lower-quality power supply for end consumers and potential disruptions for their electrical equipment.
+These include harmonic distortions, voltage fluctuations, poor power factor, voltage imbalances, electromagnetic interference, and resonance problems.
+These problems occur at the "point of common coupling" (PCC), where multiple electrical circuits connect, and may ultimately lead to a lower-quality power supply for end consumers, with potential disruptions for their electrical equipment.

-2. __Describing previous research relevant to the topic__ -> better
+1. __Describing previous research relevant to the topic__ -> better

 CONTINUE HERE